Compare your organisation against your competitors with benchmarking

 However benchmarking is not just a matter of looking at other organisations or analysing another organisation’s products and/or processes.
 When making use of benchmarking, an organisation should not limit the scope to its own industry, nor should benchmarking be a one-time event.

-There are many types of benchmarking, most of them can be classified into three broad categories: internal, competitive
+There are many types of benchmarking, most of them can be classified into three broad categories: internal, competitive and strategic.

 Internal benchmarking is used when an organisation already has established and proven best practices and they simply need to share/utilise them.

 This category focuses on business segments or areas of activity, to find ways of improving similar functions which can lead to innovation and dramatic improvements.
 Internal benchmarking may also focus on improving specific critical business processes and often results in short term benefits.

 Internal benchmarkingalso may be necessary if comparable industries are not readily available.

 Competitive benchmarking is used when an organisation wants to evaluate its position within its industry and peers.
 Competitive benchmarking is mainly used when an organisation needs to identify industry leadership performance targets.

 Strategic benchmarking is used when identifying and analysing world-class performance.
 It is mainly used when an organisation wants to go outside of its own industry.